KevinNg2/Social-Network-API/README.md

 ## Usage
 - To invoke the application, run `npm start` after `npm i`
 - When the server is started, the Mongoose models are synched to the MongoDB Database
 - Open MongoDB and connec to the MongoDB URI `mongodb://localhost:27017`.
-Naviage to `socialDB` under the list of databases to see `thoughts` and `users` data.
+Naviage to `social-network-api` under the list of databases to see `thoughts` and `users` data.
 - To create seed data and test the API routes, use Insomnia.

 ## Credits